vmware-tanzu/community-edition/addons/packages/multus-cni/3.7.1/README.md

       k8s.v1.cni.cncf.io/networks: macvlan-conf
     ```

-4. After the pod is running, you could run below commands to check if the second network interface is up and running:
+1. After the pod is running, run the following command to check if the second network interface is up and running:

     ```bash
     kubectl exec <your-pod> -- ip a